mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

  108 110 112 114 116 118 120 122 124 126]
 ```

 So it works.
-Let me cover that changes needed to make it work.
+Let me cover the changes needed to make it work.
 First comes the run function.

 ```sl
 inl run forall a b. (f : a -> b -> i32) (input : a) (output : b) : () = join